emojicode/emojicode.github.io/src/reference/classes-valuetypes.md

 🍉
 ```

-As you can see in the above example you use 🍎 in combination with ⚡️ to
+As you can see in the above example, you use 🍎 in combination with ⚡️ to
 return nothingness.
-Using such an initializer with 🔷 gives you, of course, an
+Using such an initializer with 🔷 naturally gives you an
 optional.

 ## Methods